 Still, once I get a handle on a revised plan, I find a spot to plug in and work a little or a comfy spot to read.

 I remind myself that the delay is simply my current reality and to argue with reality is futile.
 Not only is it futile to argue, focusing all that energy towards something I can’t change, but it only leads to feeling more frustrated and stressed.
 Sure, I may complain for a brief moment, but there’s no sense on dwelling on it.
 You know?

 Most folks, though, freak out over delays.
-They complain.
-They get angry.
-They argue with reality.
-They rage at the gate agents and demand that the ticket agents fix their situation.
+They complain and get angry.
+And yes, while I know it’s frustrating?
+What they are doing adding to their own stress levels.
+Often, folks rage at the gate agents and demand that the ticket agents fix their situation.
 Now.
 And trust me, I know exactly how they feel, but all the complaining and threatening and gnashing of teeth gets no one anywhere and raises your blood pressure.

 There are a lot of things in our lives that we simply can’t control.